How to Build Credit: A Comprehensive Guide

 How Does Credit Work?

-Your credit history is a reflection of how you've managed debt in the past and is primarily represented by your credit reports and credit score.
-Your credit reports contain information reported by your creditors used to calculate your score.
+Your credit history is a reflection of how you've managed debt in the past and is primarily represented by your credit reports and credit scores.
+Your credit reports contain information reported by your creditors that credit scoring models then use to calculate your scores.

 Here's a deeper look at how credit works and what to pay attention to as you build your credit history.